microsoft/DynamicTelemetry/docs/docs/PositionPaper.ObserverEffect.document.md

 Different probes used in telemetry and diagnostics come with their own set of risks.
-For instance, **dynamic probes** in DynamicTelemetry can introduce performance overhead, potentially affecting the system\'s efficiency and reliability.
+For instance, **dynamic probes** in DynamicTelemetry can introduce performance overhead, potentially affecting the system's efficiency and reliability.
 These probes gather minimal amounts of memory and transform them into standard OpenTelemetry Logs, which can then be fed into existing telemetry pipelines.
 However, the process of